Getting Root Canal Treatments in NW Calgary

 Does a root canal treatment hurt?

 The only source of discomfort and pain that you should expect during a root canal treatment is the initial anesthetic needle.
 However, once you are numb you will not be able to feel the dentist working on your tooth.
 After the numbness has worn off you may experience some mild tenderness, which can be taken care of with over-the-counter painkillers.
 It is not common to experience extreme pain or swelling after a root canal.

 Some signs and symptoms that the pulp in your tooth has become infected or damaged include; a discoloration of the tooth, swelling of the gums, extreme pain or sensitivity to heat or cold, and a painful toothache when any sort of pressure is applied to the tooth.

-If you live in or around the Calgary area and you are looking to consult with a dentist about a possible root canal, then get in touch with The Dentists at Beddington in Calgary, Alberta today.
+If you live in or around the NW Calgary area and you are looking to consult with a dentist about a possible root canal, then get in touch with Beddington Dental Clinic in NW Calgary, Alberta today.
 We can help you decide if a root canal is the best treatment option for you.